tillsanders/openElectionCompassWebsite/guide/technical/configuration.md

 rather tell your audience, who you are and why you are doing this, how many parties participated, etc. About 2 - 5 sentences.

-Beispiel: `"All 9 parties that are participating in the election have ..."`
+Example: `"All 9 parties that are participating in the election have ..."`

 ## Parties